CIKM2023-Rec/CLSPRec/README.md

-# Preference Learning for POI Recommendation based on Contrast between Long and Short-term
+# CLSPRec: Contrastive Learning of Long and Short-term Preferences for Next POI Recommendation

-Code will be released after accepted.
+Full code will be released after accepted. 😉